The Eastside has grown and it's time for our infrastructure to catch up

 Now is the time to upgrade

-Studies project that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside's transmission system as early as winter of 2017-18 and summer of 2018.
+Studies projected that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside’s transmission system.
 In fact, our peak demand increased faster than modeled and our actual summer peak demand exceeded our load forecast for 4 of the past 5 summers — much earlier than expected.
 Our annual planning studies continue to confirm we need the project to meet federal reliability requirements.

 Conservation alone is not enough to meet the challenge